BearWare/TeamTalk5/Documentation/TeamTalk/userinterface.md

         - Each user in your channel will have a separate audio file every time the person starts talking.
 - **Audio file format**
     - The file format to use for storing audio files.
-By default only Wave-format is support but if you download the LAME MP3 encoder you can store to MP3 format by placing the *lame_enc.dll* file in the same directory as the TeamTalk executable. lame_enc.dll is not included in the TeamTalk distribution due to MP3 licensing.
+Choosing ogg-format will store in the audio codec format selected by the channel.
+The <a href="https://www.videolan.org">VLC media player</a> can play ogg-format.
 - **Folder for audio files**
     - The file name for the audio files is generated automatically but the folder for storing the files has to be specified in this field.